What is Customer Service Software?

 The customer service process consists of three distinct phases:

-- Optimize: The next step is to optimize the interactions so that it is efficient and effective for the customer and the business.
+3. Optimize: The final step is to optimize customer interactions so that it is efficient and effective for the customer and the business.

 Customer Service Software: Critical Capabilities